urbanairship/ios-segment-integration/README.md

 ## Passive Registration Mode

-The Urban Airship Segment integration enables passive registration by default.
-This default setting allows Urban Airship push services to properly function when push registration occurs independently of the Urban Airship SDK.
+The Airship Segment integration enables passive registration by default.
+This default setting allows Airship push services to properly function when push registration occurs independently of the Airship SDK.

 ## Installation